chrisvana/repobuild/README.md

 ```

 --
-Motivation
+Motivation<br/>
-Coming out of Google after most of a decade, I felt like existing open source build systems had a lot of issues.
+Coming out of Google after most of a decade, I felt like existing open source build systems had a lot of issues.<br/>

 Declarative/Modular:
 - Procedural build tools (e.g. make, and most everything else) tend to devolve into not-particular-modular messy rules, and are hard to read/modify/inherit.
 - Current open source libraries are not easily interconnected, making the relative project size obtainable rather limited.
 Which is silly!